friendly-bits/geoip-shell/Documentation/DETAILS.md

 `geoip-shell-backup create-backup` : Creates a backup of the current firewall state and geoip blocking config.

 `geoip-shell-backup restore` : Restores the firewall state and the config from backup.
 Used by the *run script to implement persistence.
 Can be manually used for recovery from fault conditions.

+**geoip-shell-init.sh**: This script is sourced from most other scripts.
+It sets some system-specific variables (such as the PATH environment variable, the detected init system, paths to some directories and files), checks for compatible shell and other essential dependencies via the -lib-check-compat script and then sources the -lib-common script.
+The distribution version stores some initial values.
+During installation, the -install script creates a new version and adds the required variables to it.
+This script is stored in /etc/geoip-shell/ rather than in /usr/bin/ as other main scripts because the installed version contains some information about the system which should not be readable by unprivileged users.

 ## **Optional script in detail**
 **check-ip-in-source.sh** can be used to verify that a certain ip address belongs to a subnet found in source records for a given country.
 It is intended for manual use and is not called from other scripts.
 It requires the grepcidr utility to be installed in your system.